Testing

 display this help text

-The most frequently used of these options is -DemitVcd=1
+The most frequently used of these options is -DemitVcd=1.
+This will cause

 your test to dump a Value Change Dump (VCD) waveform when the test executes.